Is your happiness dependent on your neighbor’s? To some degree, yes.

 Think about how your own mood can be impacted by a sales clerk who smiles, is helpful and kind as opposed to one who is rude and unhelpful.

 In one case, the clerk’s happiness creates a positive connection between you, while the other experience might leave you feeling frustrated or even angry.
-In both cases, a complete stranger’s attitudes influenced your own and you may in turn, pass that attitude along to others – either through your good mood or your irritation.
+In both cases, a complete stranger’s attitudes influenced your own and you might in turn pass that attitude along to others — either through your good mood or your irritation.

 “Research has shown that a 'toxic' co-worker — someone who is always negative, gossips about others or has a poor attitude — can actually be damaging to a workplace,” she said.
 “The negativity may lead to an environment where there is less information sharing, more conflict among team members, less trust and a lower performance by all members overall.”

 Dealing with a negative co-worker can leave others feeling emotionally tired, unhappy and dissatisfied, which is why it’s important to address the negativity rather than try to ignore it.

 The same is true when dealing with a negative friend or family member.
 In both cases, it might not be possible to stop all interactions, but it’s important to have a strategy for when you do need to interact.
 Mirgain explained that it starts by creating physical and emotional distance from the individuals.

 “Consider the ways you can minimize interactions with the person and set boundaries,” she said.

 Managers might consider reassigning projects to limit the interactions the individual has with the overall team.
 Co-workers can consider not engaging the individual beyond the minimum necessary.
 And if it is a friend or family member, limit conversations to those topics you known won’t trigger the negativity.